 Josef started his membership in the party by showing us where he had stashed his… his snowmobile.
 Look, it’s a snowmobile, okay?
 It just is.
 For some reason, the snowmobile was stashed near the giant crystal in the mythril mines.
 Because when I’m looking for a garage, I think “in a cave accessible only by water.”
 Since I’m looking for a key-rack held at the bottom of a cave in the frozen heart of the arctic winds, perhaps this makes perfect sense in this universe.

 The monsters in the frozen north were some of the roughest we’ve seen and continued into the cave that held the… bell-key we were looking for for ill-explained reasons.
 Heading into the dungeon, I noticed a number of oddly designed spots while exploring this dungeon, and since two of them turned out to be actual hotspots on our way out, I’d say I was pretty observant.
 The dungeon was relatively small and not that interesting, just a cave like any other, if a little wet.
 We found a cursed sword we didn’t care for, and Guy talked to a room full of… of beavers.
 Because he was raised by monsters, you see, according to the novelization.
-Monsters all speak the same language, you see.
+Monsters all speak the same language, I guess.
 And beavers are monsters.
 Given that they’re surviving in arctic temperatures, perhaps this also makes sense in this universe.

 At the end of the dungeon, we fought a giant turtle called an Adamantoise, who we killed in a single turn thanks to Josef.
 The Adamantoise went on to become a recurring Final Fantasy foe and boss, going all the way up to superboss in Final Fantasy Dimensions (FFD) and potentially XV.
 A single hit.

-Following the turtle’s defeat, we plucked the bell from a wall, which caused a secret passage to open so loudly that we assumed we were in our first collapsing dungeon!
+Following the turtle’s defeat, we plucked the bell from a wall, which caused a secret passage to open so loudly that we assumed we were in our first collapsing dungeon in the Marathon!
 Oh boy!
 But no such luck, and maybe that’s best: the sheer volume of items we’d have risked in a collapse like that is kind of silly.
 On our way out, we ran into Count Borghen and… huh?
 Why is he even here?
 HOW is he even here?
 Consider: we needed the snowmobile to get here, and you can’t land the Airship here later in the game.
 The Empire couldn’t possibly have landed their city-sized supership outside the cave!
 I like to think the Dark Knight just sort of shoved him over the edge into a pile of snow.

 The fight that followed proved Borghen was designed to be pathetic: he missed his only attack and was throttled to death by Josef’s practiced self-throttlin’ hands in a single blow.
 But he had a backup plan: he had planted a trap!
 Which he had installed no equipment, including a boulder the size of a house.